Nurse Salary in Germany: What to Expect in 2024-25?

 German Language Proficiency for NursesB1/B2 level

 Please note: Eligibility criteria, test requirements, and costs can vary depending on the university and program.
-Always refer to the official university website for the latest information.
-This table provides estimated costs; actual costs of studying in Germany may vary.

-General Remuneration Structure for Nurses in Germany
+General Salary Structure for Nurses in Germany

 Nurses in Germany can work in several settings, including hospitals, private clinics, nursing homes, and community health centres/hospitals, each offering different salary scales and benefits.